Beach Park (water park): Extreme attractions

-Constructed in 1989, the Insano previously held the Guinness world record for "World's Tallest Water Slide" at 135-feet tall.
-The slide held that record until the construction of the Kilimanjaro at Aldeia das Águas Park Resort (formerly Águas Quentes Country Club) in Barra do Piraí, Rio de Janeiro, at 193 feet tall.
+Constructed in 1997, the Insano previously held the Guinness world record for "World's Tallest Water Slide" at 135-feet tall.
+The slide held that record until the construction of Kilimanjaro at Aldeia das Águas Park Resort (formerly Águas Quentes Country Club) in Barra do Piraí, Rio de Janeiro, at 193 feet tall.

-Arrepius, the latest addition to the Beach Park complex, is a collection of ProSlide water slides that features the first and only Skybox in Brazil with five different descents that occupy an area of approximately 7,000 m2 (5347.37 ft²).
-The Skybox, a transparent capsule situated 25 meters above the park, which sends the occupants down it upon activation by button.
+Arrepius, is a collection of ProSlide water slides with five different slides that occupy an area of approximately 7,000 m2 (5347.37 ft2).
+Its star attraction is The Skybox, a transparent capsule-type slide standing 25 meters tall.

+Another notable attraction is the Vaikuntudo.
+Also a ProSlide attraction, it’s one of the largest funnel water slides in the world.